101 Ways To Thwart A Reporter In Pyongyang

 I sigh.
 "Please?"

 NPR is visiting North Korea on the government's terms.
 We were invited, along with news organizations from around the world, to cover the festivities marking the 70th anniversary of the country's founding.
-The whole media circus has been booked into the Yanggakdo ($112/night for a spartan but perfectly clean double).
+The whole media circus has been booked into the Yanggakdo ($112/night for a spartan, but perfectly clean, double).
 The hotel boasts a revolving restaurant on the 47th floor, a coffee shop that steams a decent cappuccino, and a bowling alley in the basement.
 Above the front desk, North Korean TV news video of goose-stepping soldiers loops on a giant screen.

 Before booking plane tickets, I'd written the Foreign Ministry with a list of interview requests, from North Korea's leader Kim Jong Un himself to military officers to school students.
 You will see anniversary festivities, came the firm reply.
 And so we have, from concerts to a moonlit parade of torches to a military parade on Kim Il Sung Square.